 In addition to faculty, students who participated in the 2019 PABGAP program shared their experiences.

-Sheriff-Seedy Phaal, a FVSU second-year biotechnology graduate student, said his summer experience was phenomenal.
+Sheriff-Seedy Phaal, an FVSU second-year biotechnology graduate student, said his summer experience was phenomenal.
 The Gambia native has an interest in medicinal plants and spent his summer studying pomegranates.
 He said his experience at U.C.
 Davis confirmed his decision to obtain a Ph.D. once he completes his graduate degree at FVSU.

-“I’m not sure if I want to go into industry, but my main goal is to be able to work with small farmers in Gambia or other areas where people need a lot of help,” Phaal said.
+“I’m not sure if I want to go into industry, but my main goal is to be able to work with small farmers in the Gambia or other areas where people need a lot of help,” Phaal said.